nothings/stb/README.md

 attribution requirement).
 They may be less featureful, slower, and/or use more memory.
 If you're already using an equivalent library, there's probably no good reason to switch.

+#### Why do you list "lines of code"?
+It's a terrible metric.

+Just to give you some idea of the internal complexity of the library, to help you manage your expectations, or to let you know what you're getting into.
+While not all the libraries are written in the same style, they're certainly similar styles, and so comparisons between the libraries are probably still meaningful.

+Note though that the lines do include both the implementation, the part that corresponds to a header file, and the documentation.

 #### Why single-file headers?